-If you have concerns about your child's speech, language, stuttering or literacy, it is important for an assessment or evaluation to be conducted.
+If you have any concerns about your child’s speech, language, social language, problem solving, stuttering or literacy, it is important for an assessment or evaluation to be conducted.

 Before the assessment, your speech pathologist will conduct a thorough case history with you to get a good idea of your child’s development up to this point and any factors pertinent to the assessment.
 It is also helpful if you can bring along the results of hearing tests and other reports that will give useful information on your child’s development.

 A speech pathology assessment involves using a variety of tests with your child.
 This is done in a fun way with motivators to help your child stay on track.
 An assessment gives information on how your child is performing in a variety of areas and identifies any particular difficulties that he or she may have.